rodjek/librarian-puppet/README.md

 ## Introduction

 Librarian-puppet is a bundler for your puppet infrastructure.
-You can use librarian-puppet to manage the puppet modules your infrastructure depends on.
+You can use librarian-puppet to manage the puppet modules your infrastructure depends on, whether the modules come from the [Puppet Forge](http://forge.puppetlabs.com/), Git repositories or a just a path.

-It is based on [Librarian](https://github.com/applicationsonline/librarian), a framework for writing bundlers, which are tools that resolve, fetch, install, and isolate a project's dependencies.
+* Librarian-puppet can reuse the dependencies listed in your Modulefile
+* Forge modules can be installed from [Puppetlabs Forge](http://forge.puppetlabs.com/) or an internal Forge such as [Pulp](http://www.pulpproject.org/)
+* Git modules can be installed from a branch, tag or specific commit, optionally using a path inside the repository
+* Module dependencies are resolved transitively without neededing to list all the modules explicitly

 Librarian-puppet manages your `modules/` directory for you based on your `Puppetfile`.
 Your `Puppetfile` becomes the authoritative source for what